-Living rooms are often full of furniture, a sofa or two, an armchair and not forgetting all the media bits and bobs we all have.
-So key pieces of storage are essential to keep this room as spacious as possible while keeping all those pesky things in place.
+Living rooms are often full of furniture, a sofa or two, an armchair and not forgetting all the media bits and bobs.
+So key pieces of storage are essential to keep living rooms as spacious as possible while keeping all those pesky things in place.

 Choose pieces that offer as much storage as possible, so a coffee table with a shelf and drawers, shelving solutions that are built in and box cabinets that can be wall mounted.
-Look out for furniture that has something in common with your existing scheme, this will help to keep the look cohesive and not out of place.
+Look out for furniture that fits with your living room design, this will help to keep the look cohesive and not out of place.

 Sometimes it’s a shame to hide our favourite pieces away, but you can display them while keeping them dust-free with this beautiful Canterbury cabinet dresser in dark pine and grey from Noa & Nani.
 It has two glazed doors and two drawers underneath.
 Keep your spare vases, books and general knick knacks in here, it also comes in white and dark pine.

 2. Use vertical space with a shelving unit

 The industrial trend is still going strong, and if you’re a fan of it then this timber wide shelving unit from French Connection is for you!
 Crafted from light-grey mango wood that has been sand-blasted to create a weathered finish, it has a metal frame that is ideal for coping with the weight of numerous books and vases.

 3. Go for a retro storage cabinet